-The Contractor shall maintain a Member portal that allows Members to access a searchable Provider Directory.
 The Contractor shall also include a copy of the Member Handbook, information about Member rights and responsibilities and the Complaints, Grievances, and Appeals process on the Member portal.
 PHI shall be accessible through a secure section of the website.

 The website must have the capability for Members to submit questions and comments to the Contractor and for Members to receive responses.